LSPosed/AndroidHiddenApiBypass/README.md

 ## Usage

 This library has two variants of bypassing.
-Below code is based on variant 1.
-Import `LSPass` class if you want to use variant 2.
+We recommned to use variant 1 and below code is based on it.
+Check `LSPass` class for API definition if you want to use variant 2.

 1. Invoke a restricted method:
     ```java